 What this assumption ignores is the vast differences between what adults and young children learning new languages typically do and experience.

 Adults generally consciously study and practice new languages before they’ve even had much exposure to them, while children pick up languages implicitly, listening and understanding a lot before speaking much.

 However, research and the experiences of many learners show that with a lot of comprehensible input—language presented in a way that’s understandable—adults too can pick up language without instruction as children do.

 And some research suggests that if adults listen to a language a lot first without speaking it much, as children do, they will sound more like a native speaker.

 Together, these things suggest that with the same kind of approach and experience as children, adults might actually learn languages as easily and as well as children do.

 However, there is a lack of research that really tries to in that way control for the differences between typical adult and childhood language learning.

 The common explanation for adults’ diminished results is that the maturing brain loses the ability to pick up languages easily and well.

-This seems to have stunted research that would see how much the differences in what adults typically experience and do compared to children are responsible.
+This idea seems to have inhibited research that would see how much the differences in what adults typically experience and do compared to children are responsible.

 Even worse, perhaps, it appears the assumption that adults have lost the ability to learn languages like children keeps them from even being given the chance.